ihalseide/backwords/README.txt

 255, and the values wrap around.
 The program runs in an implicit infinite loop.
 Numbers are in base 16 for compactness (the biggest number is #FF).

+Creating a program in this language is pretty much like writing machine code by hand, but with ASCII.

 [https://github.com/ihalseide/backwords]

 == Backwords Language Python Implementation ==